YYL7/Projects/Sentiment Analysis/README.md

 # Data Summary

-I uesd Beautiful Soup package in Python to grab related data from the restaurant’s Yelp page, including author, ratingValue, datePublished, description.
-And we had 222 instances at all.
-Later, I will do the sentiment analysis with the descriptions from each customers.
+I uesd Beautiful Soup package in Python to grab data of the customers' comments from the restaurant’s Yelp page, including author, ratingValue, datePublished, description.
+As result, we collected 222 instances at all.
+Later, I will do the sentiment analysis with the descriptions from each customer.

 # Algorithm